nix-community/nixpkgs-update/doc/introduction.md

 [@r-ryantm](https://github.com/r-ryantm) to automatically update nixpkgs.
-It uses package repository information from [Repology.org](https://repology.org/repository/nix_unstable), the GitHub releases API, and PyPI to generate a lists of outdated packages.
+It uses package repository information from [Repology.org](https://repology.org/repository/nix_unstable), the GitHub releases API, and the package passthru.updateScript to generate a lists of outdated packages.